 – Assist in delivering relevant content to the specific audience

 – Targeting the premium audience other than on publisher’s site

 – Optimizing content

-– Let maximum CPM rates for scarcely identified audience
+– Let maximum CPM rates for a scarcely identified audience

 Out of the above three optimization channels, Programmatic is the one that hugely benefits the publishers in yielding maximum revenues.
 Programmatic approach is more like a private auction for publishers wherein they can make available the top priority bids only to the premium buyers for specific inventory.
 One of the examples of a programmatic deal allowing private auction is Double Click AdX by Google.
 Such private auctions define particular CPM floor prices for premium ads and impressions and also assist in streamlining the operations through programmatic platforms.

 Programmatic advertising strategy confines higher CPMs than the unsure RTB

 The best yield management strategies for yield management are:

 Call it Pre-bidding or advanced bidding or Header Bidding, it is one of the most sought-after bidding processes created to increase the monetization of impressions.
 Header bidding allows publishers and the ad networks to connect with various demand platforms and calculate the real value of their inventory.
-This process takes place just before the real bidding and if it is done well, can yield instantaneous ad results and delivery.
+This process takes place just before the real bidding and if it is done well, it can yield instantaneous ad results and delivery.
 Header Bidding is implemented by publishers and website owners by wrapping a specific tag in the website header.
 This allows the demand side to accept bids before the SSP request.
 Thus, there are two main advantages of Header Bidding:

 – It promotes transparency in bid value